 Take the time to write down a list of the things that you know make you feel better when your AS is worse and pin it up somewhere in your home.

-- A long, hot bath
+A long, hot bath

-- Gently stretching in a long hot shower
+Gently stretching in a long hot shower

-- Using an electric under-blanket in bed
+Using an electric under-blanket in bed

-- Alternating between hot water bottles or wheat bags and ice packs
+Alternating between hot water bottles or wheat bags and ice packs

 Burn-out in AS - fact or fiction?

-By ‘burn out' rheumatologists mean that the inflammation will stop along with most of the pain, tiredness and stiffness.
+Some people with AS were told by their rheumatologist that their AS might ‘burn out' eventually.
+By ‘burn out' rheumatologists meant that the inflammation will stop along with most of the pain, tiredness and stiffness.

 There are surprisingly few real facts about whether burn out does actually happen in AS.
 This is partly because measuring inflammation in the spine has been and remains a pretty inexact science.
-This is true in spite of MRI, BASDAI and so on.